 Make Payments of Fees and Costs As Soon As Possible When Due

 We try to have the most competitive fee for expungement and sealings of criminal arrest records in Florida.
 We break our fee down into two payments.
-The first payment gets us started.
-The second payment is not due until we receive the Certificate of Eligibility from FDLE.

-To speed this up, we suggest that our clients begin saving for this payment immediately after they hire us.
 As of now, FDLE is taking about 8-9 months to return the Certificate of Eligibility after the application is filed.
 This should give everyone the time necessary to save and be ready once notified.